CognitiveNeuroLab/EEG_Processing_Pipeline/README.md

 ## Technical Information
 This pipeline was coded in MATLAB (R2021b) on a PC platform running Windows 10 .
 The pipeline was also tested for Mac compatibility in MATLAB (R2022b) on a Mac Mini running Monterey (v 12.5.1)

+## Acknowledgements

+Inspired by pipelines by @mickcrosse and @DouweHorsthuis!